-By convention, we’ve decided it’s the Kármán Line, which is 100 km.
+By convention, we call that the Kármán Line, which is 100 km.
 (62 mi.) above sea level.
-It’s named after Theodore von Kármán (1881–1963), a Hungarian-American aeronautical engineer who was the first to calculate that above this altitude the atmosphere is so thin that the speed necessary to maintain sufficient aerodynamic lift surpasses orbital velocity.
+It’s named after Theodore von Kármán (1881–1963), a Hungarian-American aeronautical engineer who was the first to calculate that above this height the atmosphere is so thin that the speed necessary to maintain sufficient aerodynamic lift surpasses orbital velocity.
 In other words, at that point you may as well trade your wings for rockets.

-For reference, the troposphere, where we live, extends to about 16 km.
-(10 mi.) above sea level, but only at the equator.
+For reference, we live in the troposphere, the portion of the atmosphere that extends to about 16 km.
+(10 mi.) above sea level — but only at the equator.
 At the poles, it ends a mere 8 km.
 (5 mi.) up.
 The stratosphere, where we send weather balloons and where we’d like to send our in-laws, extends from there to about 50 km.
 (31 mi.) above sea level — again, depending where you are on the planet.
 The mesosphere, where most meteors flare up, extends to about 85 km.
 (53 mi.) above sea level.

 The thermosphere, which includes the Kármán Line, extends to about 690 km., or 429 mi.
 This is where most of our rockets go and where the International Space Station (400 km./ 250 mi.) hangs out, as well as the northern and southern auroras, which are at about the same height as the Kármán Line.

-But then, nothing says space has to be a total void.
-There’s all kinds of stuff out there — space dust, solar winds, alien microbes, the remnants of Krypton, my hopes and dreams, etc. — it’s just few and far between.
-And wherever you want to draw the line, it doesn’t make much sense to say the ISS is not in space, which is why everybody likes Kármán’s definition — except NASA, which actually puts the boundary lower.
+But then, even deep space isn’t a total void.
+There’s all kinds of stuff out there — dust, radiation, virtual particles, alien microbes, the remnants of Krypton, my hopes and dreams, etc. — it’s just that all that stuff is relatively far between, which is why everybody down here likes Kármán’s definition — except NASA, which actually puts the boundary lower.

-What all that means is, if you draw a circle with a 62-mile radius around your house, everything outside it is further away than outer space.
+What all that means is, if you take a map and draw a circle around your house with a 62-mile radius, everything outside it is further away than outer space.
 If you live in Los Angeles proper, you are closer to outer space than to San Bernardino, or even parts of Orange County.
 Where I live, I’m closer to outer space than to any major city by a factor of three.

 Look up and think about that.